+- 2.90.
 We are concerned that an applicant who has been unable to gain access to a Refugee Office or who does not have the funds to travel to an office of application as directed by the Department will be deemed to have abandoned his or her asylum claim.
-The result for such an individual will be the potential of deportation to a their country of origin where they could face persecution.

-The strict application of this deeming process, in real world operation, will potentially undermine the very purpose for which the asylum process was established.
+The result for such an individual will be the potential of deportation to their country of origin where they could face persecution and the Department will violate the principle of non-refoulment. - 2.91.
+The strict application of this process will potentially undermine the very purpose for which the asylum process was established.
 We recommend that it be removed.

-vi.
-Statutory offence for an expired permit63
+H. (v) Statutory offence for an expired permit

+2.92.
 While more appropriate than deeming an application abandoned it must be remembered that the expiry of a permit is an administrative offence akin to failing to renew a driver's license.
 As a result the imposing of a fine or imprisonment for a period of up to 5 years or both is excessive.
 We recommend that the reference to imprisonment be removed and that the fine be set at a nominal amount.